Library Instruction for Diverse Populations Bibliography

 The bibliography includes print and electronic resources key to development of effective methods and materials for providing library instruction and teaching information literacy competencies to diverse student groups.
 The committee focused primarily on resources authored within the last ten years that specifically describe teaching diverse groups within an academic library context.
 Significant resources on teaching diverse populations within any educational setting and on the information-seeking behaviors of diverse populations are also listed, as are resources more than ten years old but seminal to their topics.
-Ten to twenty resources are listed for each diverse population group, and all resources have an accompanying annotation, letting readers know what particular resources can contribute to their understanding of the topic.
+No more than twenty resources are listed for each diverse population group, and all resources have an accompanying annotation, letting readers know what particular resources can contribute to their understanding of the topic.
 Web pages and electronic listservs are listed where appropriate; listservs, in particular, are not used by educators to the same degree, or in the same manner, as librarians working with different population groups.

-After a section of General Resources (pdf) on teaching diverse populations within academic libraries, the Bibliography addresses the following groups in alphabetical order:
+After a section of General Resources on teaching diverse populations within academic libraries, the Bibliography addresses the following groups in alphabetical order:

 Beyond helping librarian-instructors prepare for teaching classes, the Bibliography also serves as an overview of the state of the literature on teaching various populations.
 The amount of research and writing that librarians have created on teaching international and nontraditional students is encouragingly high.
 Other areas are less developed-notably instruction to Native American students and instruction of diverse populations in an online or distance education environment.